Dear Splento Shareholders,

 (3) A well-functioning team of A-Players performing at their best

 Just hiring the right people with the right skill set (A-Players) for the right job at the right time for the right business problem isn’t always enough.
 We also need to learn how to get our A-Players to perform at their best.
 Otherwise, we risk creating a dysfunctional group of superstars who don’t work together at all.

-1) We always had a team of A-Players, but as is the case with most cash-strapped startups, everyone was doing everything, thus we couldn’t fully leverage the talent we had.
-In 2018 we have finally got the right people in the rights seats on the proverbial bus.
+a) We always had a team of A-Players, but as is the case with most cash-strapped startups, everyone was doing everything, thus we couldn’t fully leverage the talent we had.
+In 2018 we have finally got the right people in the rights seats onto the proverbial bus.
 Still, plenty of seats are empty, but we are getting there.

 (4) Growing market